Derrynablaha-Cottage-KenWilliams-1.JPG

 • CPD (Continuing Professional Development) Certificate for Irish Professionals

-The Irish word for Foxglove is Mearacain na mBan Sí, meaning “Herb or Thimble of the Banshee/Fairy Women”.
+The Irish word for Foxglove is Lus Mór (big herb) or Méaracán na mBan Sí, meaning “Herb or Thimble of the Banshee/Fairy Women”.
 It was believed to belong to the fairies, who used the flowers as gloves or bells.

 This course is for you if…

-• …you know healing is more than recovery—it’s a search for meaning through story, symbol, and imagination.
+• …you are curious to explore how healing is more than recovery— how it can also be a search for meaning through story, symbol, and imagination.

-• …you’re drawn to the wild places where myth becomes mirror and the unseen speaks through dream, intuition, and ancestral memory.
+• …you’re drawn to the wild places where myth becomes mirror and the unseen, the unconscious, speaks through dream, symbol, metaphor and ancestral memory.

-• …you feel called to the wisdom of Irish lore and the bean feasa, the woman of knowledge, as reflections of your own inner knowing.
+• …you feel called to learn more about the wisdom in Irish lore and the bean feasa herself, exploring how this can deepen relationship with your own inner landscape and knowing.

-• …you long to reconnect with Ireland’s living folklore, language, and the sacred feminine woven through its traditions.
+• …you long to reconnect with Ireland’s living folklore, landscape, and the beauty of the Irish language, as well as the indigenous wisdom of its ancient traditions.

 You will learn …

-…how to transform suffering into insight, using symbols, myth, and story as pathways between trauma and healing.
+…the psychology of trauma and meaning making and how meaning supports us transform suffering into insight, using symbols, myth, and story as pathways to healing.

-…to meet the bean feasa—the Wise Woman—as both archetype and inner guide, illuminating intuition, healing, and the call to wholeness.
+…the archetype of the Wise Woman— how she is an inner guide, illuminating intuition, healing, and the call to wholeness.

-…to explore Irish folklore as a living psychology, discovering how ancestral stories mirror your own transformation and map the journey of the soul.
+…to explore Irish folklore and the Bean Feasa, discovering how ancestral stories mirror your own transformation and map the journey of the soul.

-…to navigate liminal spaces—those thresholds of change, loss, and renewal—with awareness rooted in symbolic and ancestral wisdom.
+…to navigate liminal spaces that are so central in the Irish psyche—and how liminal thresholds of change, loss, and renewal—can be met with awareness rooted in symbolic and ancestral wisdom.

 …to bridge Jungian Depth Psychology with the Gaelic Otherworld, cultivating practices that awaken imagination, intuition, and the dialogue between inner and outer worlds.